Ridwan Kamil: Personal life

-Born in Bandung, Ridwan Kamil is the second child of an academic at Padjadjaran University, namely Atje Misbach Muhjiddin.
+Born in Bandung, Ridwan Kamil was the second child of an academic at Padjadjaran University, namely Atje Misbach Muhjiddin.
 He studied at SDN Banjarsari III Bandung between 1978 and 1984, SMP Negeri 2 Bandung between 1984–1987 and SMA Negeri 3 Bandung between 1987 and 1990.
 Ridwan Kamil then continued his tertiary education at the Bandung Institute of Technology and graduated in 1995 with a Bachelor of Engineering degree in architecture.
 Then, he continued his studies at University of California, Berkeley for two years until he obtained the title Master of Urban Design.
 After completing his master's degree in US, Ridwan Kamil returned to Indonesia and became a non-permanent lecturer at the Bandung Institute of Technology for 14 years in the Architectural Engineering study program before finally entering the world of politics.

 Ridwan met his wife, Atalia Praratya, while at an exhibition in Bandung. and had two biological children, Emmeril Kahn Mumtadz (1999–2022) and Camillia Laetitia Azzahra (b.
 2004), and one adopted child, Arkana Aidan Misbach (b.
 2020).
 Emmeril died in Bern, Switzerland on 26 May 2022 at the age of 22, while he was swimming in the Aare river.
 On 9 June, his body was found at the Engehalde dam in Bern.
 His death was the subject of much attention in Indonesia: his funeral in Bandung was attended by thousands and broadcast live on state TV.